Interview by Meritxell Rosell

-Phonetics festival is his first festival project and the first edition is set to happen this November in Algiers.
-With its focus on the relationship of sound art and phonetics, which is a prominent feature of the Arabic language, with a very rich palette of sounds (almost as rich as its cultural heritage) and language as a medium for communication and exchange, Phonetics is a project that seeks to encourage an emerging digital creation in a country where’s practically inexistent and to contribute to the renewal of socio-cultural practices by promoting artistic interactions and overcoming cultural divisions.
+Phonetics festival is his first festival project, and the first edition is set to happen this November in Algiers.
+With its focus on the relationship between sound art and phonetics, which is a prominent feature of the Arabic language, with a very rich palette of sounds (almost as rich as its cultural heritage) and language as a medium for communication and exchange, Phonetics is a project that seeks to encourage an emerging digital creation in a country where’s practically inexistent and to contribute to the renewal of socio-cultural practices by promoting artistic interactions and overcoming cultural divisions.

-My life has revolved around sound and music for a quite some time now.
+My life has revolved around sound and music for quite some time now.
 It feels like I have been on a dancefloor for the past 8 years.
-But I guess that at one point, you want to take action and create something, instead of simply dancing and getting sleep deprived.
+But I guess that at one point, you want to take action and create something instead of simply dancing and getting sleep deprived.

-My personal wish is that the audience realises that sound is a very powerful medium to express ideas and that it can be used to bring people together, whether it’s on a dancefloor or in an exhibition.
+My personal wish is that the audience realises that sound is a very powerful medium to express ideas and that it can bring people together, whether on a dancefloor or in an exhibition.
 You have to understand that there is absolutely no electronic music scene in Algeria.
 The only club nights that exist are sponsored events by alcohol companies in luxurious hotels.
 So everything is to be done.
 And as I said, Algeria is a very closed country.
 Culturally speaking, there is almost nothing to do outside.
 Hardly any movie theatres, exhibitions, etc.

-Things are slowly evolving with cultural initiatives here and there but that’s it.
+Things are slowly evolving with cultural initiatives here and there, but that’s it.
 People live in closed-circuit circles, moving from one villa to another.
 Also, we can’t obviate mentioning the religious pressures concerning alcohol, women and parties.
-It’s quite dramatic actually.
-For us though, the fact that nothing really happens in Algiers might be a good thing.
+It’s quite dramatic, actually.
+For us, though, the fact that nothing really happens in Algiers might be a good thing.
 It could spark something.

-As we elaborated the project, something became very clear.
+As we elaborated on the project, something became very clear.
 We didn’t want to book an artist for him to play the same show he has played 10 times in a row, take his check and leave.
 We wanted to create a festival nourishing for the audience but also for the artists.
 That is why we put in place this residency topped with creative constraints.
 Everything presented during the festival has to be imagined and crafted during the residency.

-Algeria is not a tourist friendly country.
-People live for themselves so there is a real sense of authenticity when you walk around the city, more than anywhere else in North Africa.
+Algeria is not a tourist-friendly country.
+People live for themselves, so there is a real sense of authenticity when you walk around the city, more than anywhere else in North Africa.
 What I mean is that forcing the artists to create in situ will infuse their work with the city and its citizens.
 What we hope is that coming to Algeria will impact their work, thus creating a real cultural exchange with the people, their culture and Algiers.

 It wouldn’t be fair to highlight a project over another one.
 And it would take too long to describe them all.
-So what I can say is that we tried to select artists from very different realms.
-We have beatmakers, electronic engineers, sound artists, dancers, metal and technoheads, nerds, programmers, biohackers.
-The point was to bring together people from different countries and background, sex and age, give them a huge creative space, a massive rehearsing studio and wait.
+So I can say that we tried to select artists from very different realms.
+We have beatmakers, electronic engineers, sound artists, dancers, metal and techno heads, nerds, programmers, and biohackers.
+The point was to bring together people from different countries and backgrounds, sex and age, give them a huge creative space, a massive rehearsing studio and wait.